 Other initiatives include the respect agenda in schools, increased awareness of safe houses, education programs for first responders, night courts and special family courts.

-For BWA and The Shannon Company, results aren’t expected until late 2017.
+For BehaviourWorks Australia and The Shannon Company, results aren’t expected until late 2017.
 Let’s hope – for our children’s future – this dark subject has some light at the end of the tunnel.

 Images with thanks to The Shannon Company.